When to Start Wearing a Postpartum Belly Wrap, by Birth Type

 Birth type Earliest safe start Why

-Vaginal with tear or episiotomy 2–4 days Same, but stay above the pelvic floor area
+Vaginal with tear or episiotomy About 1 week, once healing is underway Stay above the pelvic floor area

-C-section, uncomplicated 5–7 days, with surgeon's clearance Scar must be closed and infection-free
+C-section, uncomplicated About 1 week, with surgeon's clearance Scar must be closed and infection-free

-C-section, complicated When surgeon clears, often 2–3 weeks Defer to medical guidance
+C-section, complicated When surgeon clears, often 2 to 3 weeks Defer to medical guidance

-6 weeks–12 months postpartum Anytime Supports core re-engagement, posture, body-feel
+6 weeks to 12 months postpartum Anytime Supports core re-engagement, posture, body-feel

 1+ year postpartum Anytime Less impact on bloat; same impact on posture and core